-This salmon, sweet potato, and chimichurri salad is sweet, peppery, tangy, and delicious!
+This salmon, roasted sweet potato, and chimichurri salad is sweet, peppery, tangy, and delicious!

 This salad has some of my MOST favorite flavors piled into one bowl.
 Rosemary roasted sweet potatoes, sweet chili salmon, and the lightened-up creamy chimichurri.
 I’m in love with all three.
-I could fill my whole BOWL with the sweet potatoes.
+I could fill my whole BOWL with roasted sweet potatoes.
 But those carbs would climb fast, so the 50 grams is just enough to give me my fix!
 If you’d rather skip them, the roasted sweet potatoes make up about 17 of the carbs in this salad.
+But keep in mind that sweet potatoes are stuffed with vitamins A and C, and will help boost your immune system.
+Doctors even believe them to possess anti-cancer properties.

 How to Make Roasted Sweet Potatoes